 · Half Session Support Club - sessions start at 3pm until 4pm.
 Children that attend will be led out to the playground for pick up at 4pm prompt in line with the end of extra-curricular clubs.

-· Rainbows After School Club - sessions start at 3pm until 5.15pm (we ask for a 15 buffer time for evening pickups, as the school is locked at 5:30pm prompt).
-Children attending any time after 3pm, are still charged for a full session.
+· Rainbows After School Club - sessions start at 3pm until 5.15 pm (we ask for a 5 buffer time for evening pickups.

 At Roby Rainbows we believe in open communication with all our parents and staff.
 We set our prices to achieve an affordable charging structure that allows school to offer excellent provision at as low a cost as possible.